remy/remysharp.com/public/drafts/call-for-proposals-at-ffconf-2015.md

 <!--more-->

-So, if you think you've got something to share, then get in touch.
+If you think you've got something to share, then get in touch.
 I've included a few guidelines as to what I prefer from a proposal, and given you an idea of the kinds of topics I'm interested in hearing about this year.

 You can also follow the [@ffconf](https://twitter.com/ffconf) twitter account for the latest announcements.